OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ## Writing the exchange contract

-Our exchange contract will need to store the token contract address and the exchange rate in its state.
-We will set these values during initialization, when we deploy our contract.
+In order to transfer an amount of tokens every time it receives ETH, our exchange contract will need to store the token contract address and the exchange rate in its state.
+We will set these two values during initialization, when we create the instance with `zos create`.

 In order to support contract upgrades, ZeppelinOS [does not allow the usage of Solidity's `constructor`s](pattern#the-constructor-caveat).
 Instead, we need to use _initializers_.
 An initializer is just a regular Solidity function, with an additional check to ensure that it can be called only once.
 To make coding initializers easy, ZeppelinOS provides a base `Initializable` contract, that includes an `initializer` modifier that takes care of this.
 You will first need to install the package that provides that contract: